Classes begin Fall & Spring Sessions Annually

 - The RN-BSN Program is fully accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington, DC 20036-1120, Phone: 1-202-887-6791, www.aacn.nche.edu)

 The RN-BSN Program is now available in an accelerated format and is 100% online.
 New cohorts begin each Fall and Spring.
-This accelerated option allows students who have met the general education requirements to complete the nursing courses in three semesters.
+This accelerated option allows students who have met the general education requirements to complete the nursing courses full-time in three semesters and part-time in four semesters.

 The BSN degree requires 120 credits: